4ever-delayed/places/README.md

 npm run start
 ```

 2\.
-Open [localhost:3000](http://localhost:3000) to see the live app.
+Open [localhost:3000](http://localhost:3000) to see the live server.

-`By default, this app runs on port 3000.
+`By default, this server runs on port 3000.
-To change the default port the nodejs app instance is listening on,
+To change the default port the nodejs server instance is listening on,
-simply export the env variable before start the app:`
+simply export the env variable before start the server:`

 ex:
 ```bash